-We are subject to income taxes and other taxes in both the U.S. and the foreign jurisdictions in which we currently operate or have historically operated.
+We are subject to income taxes and other taxes in both the United States and the foreign jurisdictions in which we currently operate or have historically operated.
 The determination of our worldwide provision for income taxes and current and deferred tax assets and liabilities requires judgment and estimation.
 Our income taxes could be adversely affected by earnings being lower than anticipated in jurisdictions that have lower statutory tax rates and higher than anticipated in jurisdictions that have higher statutory tax rates, by changes in the valuation of our deferred tax assets and liabilities, or by changes in tax laws, regulations, or accounting principles.

 In the ordinary course of our business, there are many transactions and calculations where the ultimate tax determination is uncertain.
-As a U.S. multinational corporation, we are subject to changing tax laws both within and outside of the U.S. We cannot predict the form or timing of potential legislative changes, but any newly enacted tax law could have a material adverse impact on our tax expense and cash flow.
+As a U.S. multinational corporation, we are subject to changing tax laws both within and outside of the United States.
+We cannot predict the form or timing of potential legislative changes, but any newly enacted tax law could have a material adverse impact on our tax expense and cash flow.
 For example, several jurisdictions have sought to increase revenues by imposing new taxes on internet advertising or increasing general business taxes.
+In addition, the Organization for Economic Co-operation and Development ("OECD"), which represents a coalition of member countries, is supporting changes to numerous long-standing tax principles through its base erosion and profit shifting (BEPS) project, which is focused on a number of issues, including the shifting of profits between affiliated entities in different tax jurisdictions.
+To the extent any of these proposals are enacted into legislation by OECD member countries, or if other international, consensus-based tax policies and principles are amended or implemented, they could adversely affect the amount of tax we pay and thereby our financial position and results of operations.

-We earn a material amount of our income from outside the U.S. As of March 31, 2015, we had undistributed foreign earnings of approximately \$3 billion, principally related to our equity method investment in Yahoo Japan.
-While we do not currently anticipate repatriating these earnings, any repatriation of funds in foreign jurisdictions to the U.S. could result in higher effective tax rates for us and subject us to significant additional U.S. income tax liabilities.
+We earn a material amount of our income from outside the United States.
+As of March 31, 2016, we had undistributed foreign earnings of approximately \$3.4 billion, principally related to our equity method investment in Yahoo Japan.
+While we do not currently anticipate repatriating these earnings, any repatriation of funds in foreign jurisdictions to the United States could result in higher effective tax rates for us and subject us to significant additional U.S. income tax liabilities.

 We are subject to regular review and audit by both domestic and foreign tax authorities as well as subject to the prospective and retrospective effects of changing tax regulations and legislation.
-Although we believe our tax estimates are reasonable, the ultimate tax outcome may materially differ from the tax amounts recorded in our condensed consolidated financial statements and may materially affect our income tax provision, net income, or cash flows in the period or periods for which such determination and settlement is made.
+Although we believe our tax estimates are reasonable, the ultimate tax outcome may materially differ from the tax amounts recorded in our consolidated financial statements and may materially affect our income tax provision, net income, or cash flows in the period or periods for which such determination and settlement is made.